These Pool Test Kits Make Water Testing (Almost) Fun

 • Bromine levels have a slightly larger range than chlorine, with an ideal pool water solution containing between 2 ppm and 6 ppm.

 • The ideal pH level of the pool water should fall between 7.2 and 7.8 on the pH scale.
 Water that is lower than 7 is considered to be acidic and can cause itching, burning, and rashes.
-Water with a pH balance above 7.8 is also dangerous because the basic solution can burn and irritate the eyes.
+Water with a pH balance above 7.8 is also hazardous because the basic solution can burn and irritate the eyes.

 Accuracy